glouppe/info8010-deep-learning/lecture10.md

 class: middle

-If these systems had assigned a high level of .bold[uncertainty] to their erroneous predictions, then they might have been capable of making better decisions, and likely averting disaster.
+If these systems had assigned a high level of uncertainty to their erroneous predictions, then they might have been capable of making better decisions, and likely averting disaster.

 ---